pow-auth/pow_site/_guides/2019-09-14-password-breach-lookup-and-other-password-validation-rules.md

 Run `mix deps.get` to install it.

-Now let's add the password validation rule to the user module:
+Now let's add the password validation rule to our user schema module:

 ```elixir
 defmodule MyApp.Users.User do